sendahug/send-hug-backend/api_docs.md

   - text (String) - The updated post's text.
   - given_hugs (Number) - The updated hugs count.

+**Required Permission:** 'patch:my-post' or 'patch:any-post'.

 **Returns**: An object containing:
   - Success (Boolean) - a success value.
   - updated (Dictionary) - the updated post.

 **Expected Errors**:
+  - 400 (Bad Request) - In case there was no ID supplied.
   - 404 (Not Found) - In case there's no post with that ID.
   - 500 (Internal Server Error) - In case there's an error updating the post's data in the database.